MrPrimate/ddb-meta-data/modules/idrotf/README.md

 Buy _Icewind Dale: Rime of the Frostmaiden_ to start playing a chilling horror adventure.
 Beneath the unyielding night sky, you stand before a towering glacier and recite an ancient rhyme, causing a crack to form in the great wall of ice.
 Beyond this yawning fissure, the Caves of Hunger await.
 What fantastic secrets and treasures are entombed in the sunless heart of the glacier, and what will their discovery mean for the denizens of Icewind Dale?

-Explore the world around Icewind Dale with these adventures:

-* Tasha's Cauldron of Everything

 ---

 ## License